We also know that at least half of all sight loss is avoidable, so there’s a real need to help people live more prosperous lives.

 Subjective testing isn’t suitable for everyone, but we can reach the same outcome of better sight using either method.

-However, to achieve better sight, it’s important to engage with our eye care solution from start to end.
+However, to achieve better sight, it’s essential to engage with our eye care solution from start to end.